The Exponential Agency · Workbook edition

 Principle

-Right Person.
-Right Role.
+Right people.
+Right roles.

 One-hour decision · ongoing development · CEO + HR